fsprojects/FSharp.Formatting/docs/commandline.md

 A Lunr search index is also generated for the API docs.
 See  [API doc generation](apidocs.html) for details about how to add a search box to your `_template.html`.

+You can experiment with the [template file of this project](https://github.com/fsprojects/FSharp.Formatting/blob/master/docs/_template.html).

 Template files are as follows:

 - `_template.html` - absent, empty or contain `{{document}}` and `{{tooltips}}` placeholders.